-4.7.
+4.6.
 Robustness of the Results

-While we control for a large number of factors likely to drive citizen participation, we cannot fully rule out the existence of unobserved community characteristics that simultaneously cause low participation levels and violent tensions, even with lagged variables.
-We therefore instrument for conflict using the average conflict intensity in the neighboring districts in order to check the robustness of our results.
-Indeed, violence in neighboring districts is not likely to affect substantially activity participation in the district of interest because districts are large geographical units, once district-specific violence is accounted for.
-Moreover, violence phenomena are also likely to be correlated between neighboring districts, since there is no reason why they should stop at the district borders.
+While we control for a large number of factors, we cannot fully rule out the presence of unobserved community characteristics that simultaneously cause low participation levels and violent tensions, even with lagged variables.
+As a consequence, we instrument for conflict using the average conflict intensity in the neighboring districts.
+Indeed, violence in neighbouring districts is unlikely to substantially affect